-If a return policy is evident on a product page, it eliminates the risk of holiday shopping.
+If a , it eliminates the risk of holiday shopping.
 In this example, everyone who visits this product page will see "Free returns & Exchanges for US customers" before they even click the call to action.
 Holiday shoppers will see that message and feel better about purchasing, knowing they will be covered if the receiver doesn't like it or got the size wrong.

 4. Convert holiday traffic into long-term customers by offering discounts for subscribing.

 Holiday shopping alone isn't enough to support most e-commerce businesses year-round.
 Capitalize on your expanded holiday audience by turning those new eyes into repeat customers.
 Life Boost coffee does that in this example, and you can, too, by creating for customers who buy a subscription or repeat purchases.

 Who wouldn't want to save 17% just for buying more of something they want?
 Subscriptions are a great way to create repeat customers instantly.
 This works best for something like coffee that people buy consistently and can easily justify a recurring purchase.